abdelrahman-ammar1/Software_Project/README.md

 ### **Milestone 4: Testing and Deployment**
 - **Description**: Contains the test cases, defect reports, and automated test scripts used to verify the system's functionality.
 - **Files**:
-  - `testcases.xlsx`: A spreadsheet with all the manual test cases and defect reports.
+  - `testcases.xlsx`: A spreadsheet with all the manual test cases.
+  - `Defect.xlsx`: A spreadsheet will all the defects.
   - `test_cases.robot`: A Robot Framework file automating three critical test cases for the system.

 ---